L3g4to/Azure-Twitter-Tweets-Analysis/README.md

 # Azure Twitter Tweets Analysis
 The repository contains an example analysis of Twitter tweets captured by an Azure Event Hub using capture (to Azure Blob storage as avro files).

+You can find more details of the project on my Blog on [AnalystCave.com]https://analystCave.com

 ## Prerequisite
 To run the analysis you will need the following infrastructure:
 - **Azure Blog Storage**